mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 chromosome3.

-### 4.4.2  For entire exposure/outcome data, get datasets of each chromosome and SNPs within 1Mb distance.
+### 4.4.2  For entire exposure/outcome data, get datasets of each chromosome and SNPs within *chosen* distance.

-If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code `Seperate_chr.py` which can output the exposure and outcome data segregated per chromosome and position.
-You can give as input the exposure data file which you used to extract the
+If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code `Segregate_datsets.py` which can output the exposure and outcome data segregated per chromosome and "hotspots" per chromosome.

-GWAS summary data from the MR-Base package and GWAS summary data file itself as the first two arguments.
-To this you will give a third argument which is an integer value (usually 2) and this function will take the exposure and output files, segregate both files per chromosome and additionally per position.
+A *hotspot* is characterized by the lead SNP (the SNP which is the most GWAS significant) and SNPs around it which are either a. certain *distance* around the lead SNP (example 0.5 Mb) or b. are in a minimum amount of LD with the lead SNP *(lower LD threshold)* and  are in a maxmum amount of LD with the lead SNP *(upper LD threshold)*

+Please give as input:

+- Exposure Dataset/Path to exposure dataset.

+- Outcome Dataset/Path to outcome dataset

+- Distance (int, example 500000 for 0.5 Mb radius), SNPs within this distance around the lead SNP will be chosen for a given dataset.

+- Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.

+- Upper LD threshold (float, example 1.0), SNPs with LD greater than or equal 1.0 with lead SNP will not be included.

 For the following code

-        python3 Seperate_chr.py "/home/user/Exposure.csv" "/home/user/Outcome.csv" 2
+        python3 Segregate_datsets.py "/home/user/Exposure.csv" "/home/user/Outcome.csv" 500000 0.01 1.0

-You will have multiple files saved in your initial directory, for each chromosome and for different positions of the variants on the chromosome.
-As an example, with argument 2, you will have all SNPs on a particular chromosome on positions 13 , in one file and on the same chromosome, position 91 in a different file (into batches of SNPs sharing only the first two digits in their base pair position).
-The input and outcome would both have comma as a separator for the .csv files.
-Using this function you can approximately segregate data and then manually check for exceptions.
+You will have multiple files saved in your initial directory, for each chromosome and for different *hotspots*.
 To use this function, make sure your output and exposure data are in the format you need for the MRBase package.